1930–31 Marquette Hilltoppers men's ice hockey season: Season

 Before the season began, Marquette had to content with forces that were affecting everyone in the region.
-The reality of the great depression was beginning to set in and two NIHL member schools suspended their programs (Michigan State and North Dakota Agricultural College).
+The reality of the Great Depression was beginning to set in and two NIHL member schools suspended their programs (Michigan State and North Dakota Agricultural College).
 While the league was effectively dissolved by that point, Marquette's team was popular enough to stave off oblivion for the time being, but the Hilltoppers saw an old nemesis rear it head.
 The region experienced a warm winter, costing the team much-needed practice time.
-With a great many new faces in the lineup and a new head coach to boot, Marquette opened with a sleepy fist game before coach Hancock took the team on a northern trip.
+With a great many new faces in the lineup and a new head coach to boot, Marquette opened with a sleepy first game before coach Hancock took the team on a northern trip.
 In their 3-game swing through Minnesota the team got the needed ice time and began working together.
 The Hilltoppers didn't have the same scoring punch they had with the loss of their two Canadian stars, but the Blue and Gold could play defense well.

 Marquette headed to Madison for their first intercollegiate game of the season and took on the Badgers.
 Wisconsin had just come off of back-to-back shutouts over Michigan and continued their stellar play by holding the Hilltoppers to a single goal.
 Marquette's defense was up to the challenge and allowed just one score themselves, leading the game into overtime.
 During the extra time, captain Bill Schultz made a save on a 15-foot shot but the referee ruled that he had been behind the goal line and counted a score for the Badgers.
 Marquette was unable to equal the score before time expired and found themselves behind the eight ball.
 Marquette returned home and played host to Michigan the next weekend.
 Unfortunately, the ice at the rink became slushy and the first game was marred by slow play.
 The Hilltoppers eked out a 4–2 victory in overtime but, due to the poor ice, Michigan called off the second game.